GSA/challenges-and-prizes/_all-challenges/1170-hhs-hypertension-innovator-award-competition.md

   **Phase 3: Awarding programs that have successfully replicated and/or expanded**

-  Submissions for Phase 3 of this competition are due by October 30, 2022 at 11:59 pm EST. Only participants who received an award for their Phase 2 submission are eligible to apply for Phase 3.
+  Submissions for Phase 3 of this competition are due by January 4, 2023 at 11:59 pm EST.  Only participants who received an award for their Phase 2 submission are eligible to apply for Phase 3.
 The identified Official Representative (individual, team or legal entity) may apply for this phase by submitting an application by email to [HypertensionChallenge@hhs.gov](mailto:HypertensionChallenge@hhs.gov).
 The application for Phase 3 of the competition shall meet the following requirements:

   * Entries must consist of PDF files with font size no smaller than 11-point Arial.